Mark Gaston Pearce: Term as NLRB chairman

 Pearce was named chairman of the NLRB on August 27, 2011.
 Like the NLRB's legacy during the Obama years as a whole, Pearce's tenure as NLRB chairman has been characterized by business groups as favorable to labor unions.
 During Pearce's tenure as chairman, the board had to address social media policies, joint-employer business models and “nontraditional” employment models as new areas of focus for the agency.
 The board had to consider how “nontraditional” employment models have changed the board’s focus in recent years.
 In an October 2016 speech at Cornell University's Law School, Pearce observed that the rise in the number of temporary workers and staffing agencies, as well as franchises, subsidiaries and other business types has caused the NLRB's job to increasingly become twofold.
 “It’s not enough that we must be cognizant of [the employer’s] profile,” he said.
 “Under today’s business model, we’re asked to determine employment relationship.
 Not only do we have to figure out who the employee is, we have to figure out who’s their employer.”
-Pearce was among the board majority in the NLRB case Browning-Ferris Industries of California Inc. responsible for expanding the definition of joint employer to include employers who, through reserve and indirect means, share or codetermine the essential terms and conditions of employment of statutory employees.
+Pearce was among the board majority in the NLRB case Browning-Ferris Industries of California Inc. responsible for expanding the definition of joint employer to include employers who, through reserve and indirect means, share or co-determine the essential terms and conditions of employment of statutory employees.

 Life after the NLRB

 In April 2024 Pearce was featured in the ABA Journal as one of the organization's "Members who Inspire".
-The article displayed several of Pearce's labor oriented oil paintings and descscribed how he uses art and law to draw attention to workers' rights.
+The article displayed several of Pearce's labor oriented oil paintings and described how he uses art and law to draw attention to workers' rights.

 Personal life

-In addition to his legal career, Pearce is an accomplished oil painter.
+In addition to his legal career, Pearce is an oil painter.
 He formerly served on the board of directors of Buffalo Arts Studio and the advisory council of the Burchfield Penney Art Center and has exhibited at several venues throughout the years, including Images of Us By Us, Burchfield Penney Art Center, March – April 2018 (contributing artist); Art Expo and opening of the Buffalo Museum of Science's Lillian P. Benbow Visual Arts Gallery, April 2016 (contributing artist); Buffalo Arts Council Hope & Honor, New Paintings by Mark Pearce, February – March 2002 (solo exhibition); Making the Connection – Collaboration of the WNY Martin Luther King Jr. Commission, the Theodore Roosevelt Inaugural Site and The Burchfield Penney Art Center – January 1999 (contributing artist); Exhibition of Local African-American Artists; Ikenga Gallery, 1993 (contributing artist).